Vitamin B12, also known as cobalamin, is a water soluble vitamin that can reduce cancer, protect red blood cells and improve energy.

 They give an example of people suffering from Leber’s disease, which is a disease of the eye.
 Apparently, vitamin B12 supplementation can cause serious damage to the optic nerve in sufferers of this disease.

-The only other real issue with vitamin B12 is the way that it can interact with other medications.
+3Vitamin B12 can interact negatively with other medications.
 But the list of medications is very small, according to the University of Maryland article these are: Anti-seizure medications, chemotherapy medications, gout medications, and some medications for diabetes.
 If you are on medications it is best to consult with your doctor first, before increasing your B12 intake.

 The recommended dosage of vitamin B12 varies depending on your age, the National Institute of Health has different measurements in micrograms (mcg) starting from 0.4mcg for a baby, then small increases until the child reaches 9-13 years old where their intake should be 1.8mcg (32.)